RonMidthun/hitori.py/README.txt

 Instructions:
   Blacken out numbers to meet the following criteria:
 	1) A given row or column will have at most one of a given number
-	2) No black sqaures are next to each other horizontally or vertically
+	2) No black squares are next to each other horizontally or vertically
 	3) All white squares are connected via a horizontal/vertical path

-The sample solution:
+The sample solution (X=black):

 4  X  2  X  3
 3  4  1  5  2